Eagle Farm Airport

-Eagle Farm Airport was a small airport located 6 km northeast of Brisbane in the suburb of Eagle Farm, Queensland, Australia.
+Eagle Farm Airport was an airport located 6 km north-east of Brisbane in the suburb of Eagle Farm, Queensland, Australia.

 History

 An area located near Eagle Farm Racecourse was initially used as a landing field in 1922 and Eagle Farm Aerodrome was officially opened in 1925.
-It was used for scheduled flights between Brisbane and Queensland regional centres by the Queensland and Northern Territory Aerial Services Limited (Qantas), which operated from Eagle Farm in 1926 and formed the Brisbane Flying Training School there in 1927.
+It was used for scheduled flights between Brisbane and Queensland regional centres by Qantas, which operated from Eagle Farm in 1926 and formed the Brisbane Flying Training School there in 1927.

-Sir Charles Kingsford Smith, Charles Ulm, Harry Lyon (navigator) and James Warner (radio operator) landed the Southern Cross at Eagle Farm on 9 June 1928 after its trans-Pacific flight from Oakland, California.
+Charles Kingsford Smith, Charles Ulm, Harry Lyon (navigator) and James Warner (radio operator) landed the Southern Cross at Eagle Farm on 9 June 1928 after its trans-Pacific flight from Oakland, California.
 About 16,000 people greeted the Southern Cross upon its landing.